import numpy as np

 is used to indicate that we want all the elements in the respective dimension.
 So M[:,j]

-should be interpreted as, we want the elements from all rows in the j-th column.
+should be interpreted as: We want the elements from all rows in the j-th column.

 3.3.2 Index slicing